Robert F. Kennedy Human Rights: Journalism Award

 The Robert F. Kennedy Journalism Award was established in 1968 by a group of reporters covering Kennedy's presidential campaign and "honors those who report on issues that reflect Kennedy's concerns including human rights, social justice and the power of individual action in the United States and around the world."
 Entries include insights into the causes, conditions and remedies of injustice and critical analysis of relevant public policies, programs, attitudes and private endeavors.

 Led by a committee of six independent journalists, the Awards are judged by more than fifty journalists each year.
 Previous winners include World News anchor Diane Sawyer.

+Other initiatives

+Robert F. Kennedy Human Rights also promotes a video contest, titled Speak Truth to Power.
+It is co-sponsored by the American Federation of Teachers and the Tribeca Festival.